 Note: The 82 inch model has a VA panel, so we expect it to have a much better contrast.

-This TV doesn't have a local dimming feature.
+The LG UN8570 doesn't have a local dimming feature.
 The video above is provided for reference only.

 The LG UN8570 has disappointing peak brightness in SDR, similar to the LG UM8070.
 It doesn't get bright enough to combat glare in well-lit environments, so it's best to place it in a dim room.
 It keeps its brightness very consistent across our different test patterns, which is great, but it gets less bright in real scenes.